Pandemonium! (video game): Plot

 In the land of Lyr, an unpopular carnival jester called Fargus, and his stick-puppet Sid, are seeking a new career.
 Meanwhile, a talented acrobat named Nikki, bored of carnival life, runs away to pursue her dream of being a wizard.
 Fargus, Sid, and Nikki meet at a "Wizards in Training" seminar at Lancelot Castle.
 The seminar turns out to be rather boring, so during a break Nikki and Fargus steal the speaker's spellbook and take it to the high balcony overlooking the village.

 When Nikki begins practicing with the magical book, Fargus and Sid urge her to perform a 10th level spell.
 With a few magical words, a green monster called Yungo appears and consumes the entire village.
 They search the book for how to get rid of the monster.
 The book reveals that they'll have to obtain a wish from the Wishing Engine.
 With a map from the book to help them, they set off on their journey.

 When they find the Wishing Engine, it tells them to speak three wishes.
-Fargus wastes the first wish on a chicken (just to see if it works) and Nikki then wishes that the village was returned to as it was before the spell was cast.
+Fargus wastes the first wish on a chicken (he claims it was just to see if it works) and Nikki then wishes that the village was returned to as it was before the spell was cast.
 Nikki and Fargus are then teleported back to the top of Lancelot Castle.
 Yungo spits out the village and is pulled back into his own dimension.
 Nikki ponders what happened to their third wish, and Fargus guiltily admits that out of desire to share his joy with the world, he wished that everyone back home could be just like him, inadvertently turning everyone in the village into Fargus clones.
 Nikki and Fargus resign themselves to another trip to the Wishing Engine.